-When the shift lever is in the REVERSE position, engine RPM is limited thus limiting the reverse speed that can normally be commanded using the throt-tle lever.
+When the transmission lever is in the REVERSE position, engine RPM is limited thus limiting the reverse speed that can normally be commanded using the throttle lever.

 If driving downhill in reverse, gravity can increase the vehicle speed above the set limited reverse speed.